 The institutional wordmark is the primary wordmark for Hamilton and may also be used for College communications.

 The College seal is reserved for communications from the College president and for special College events such as Commencement.
-It is should never be used as a graphic signature for the College — the institutional logo should be used.
+It should never be used as a graphic signature for the College — the institutional logo should be used.

 The block H is the primary graphic for athletics and is restricted to athletics use only.
 This includes use by varsity sports, club sports, intramural sports and wellness initiatives.